 Frank Lloyd Wright once said, “Study Nature, love Nature,

 stay close to Nature.
 It will never fail you.”
 But I can’t help but feel we could play a bigger part in giving back to nature.
-Every one of us take something from nature every day, but very few of us give anything back.
+Every one of us takes something from nature every day, but very few of us give anything back.
 If you’re like me, you’re busy.
-You have a full time job and you don’t have the time or extra cash to donate.
+You have a full-time job and you don’t have the time or extra cash to donate.
 Well, what if I told you that you don’t have to give every spare minute of your time or thousands of dollars a month to make an impact on nature AND in your community?

-Don’t worry, none of it involves chaining yourself to a tree somewhere deep in the rain forest.
+Don’t worry, none of it involves chaining yourself to a tree somewhere deep in the rainforest.
 There are easier ways to give back.
 Later, I will give you 3 very simple ways that you can give back to that thing we all love and enjoy, Nature.

 This will probably not come as a shock to you, but people love nature and everything it has to offer.
 Did you know that 41% of all Americans look for a Nature destination when planning their vacations?
 Why is that?
-Not only are there huge medical benefits to being in the outdoors, like improving memory, fighting depression, and lowering blood pressure.
+Not only are there huge medical benefits to being outdoors, like improving memory, fighting depression, and lowering blood pressure.
 But I like to think that in some way it’s because being out in nature brings back positive memories.
 Memories of that first family camping trip.
 Or maybe it’s the first time you looked over the mountains and how small they made you feel.
-Or maybe it’s just the smell of the decaying leaves and damp earth after a rain.
+Or maybe it’s just the smell of the decaying leaves and damp earth after rain.
 Basically, in a nutshell, it makes you and everyone else happy!

-Obviously, Nature is a very important part of all our lives.
+Nature is a very important part of all our lives.
 If it makes us that happy being in nature, imagine how much happier you would feel by giving just a little back to nature.
 There are so many ways to give.
 But I’m a firm believer that if you want to make a difference you have to start in your own backyard.

 So, here are 3 very simple ways you can give back to nature right in your own backyard and in your community.